 The EucFACE rings are 25m wide plots, surrounded by carbon-fibre infrastructure reaching 30m in height.
 These rings have an Axis Q6044-E PTZ (Axis communications AB.) security camera mounted on the northern aspect of the ring facing south.
 Cameras are aligned to cover ~70% of individual ring area, primarily the infrastructure and tree canopy.
 Four overlapping images are taken three times per day around noon in each ring with the operation taking ~30 seconds per ring.
 Acquiring images when the sun is at its zenith, and in rapid succession, limits shadows and differences in overall lighting quality.
 Pan/tilt settings are custom to each ring with ~5-15% image overlap at 1280x720 resolution, 96dpi.

 Imagery was available for all rings from November 2014 with a data gap from March to September 2018 in rings 2:6.
 When data capture was restored, the camera in ring 4 was not centred on the ring correctly until January 2020.
 The study period spanned 417 weeks including these data gaps with ~ 35028 individual images generated per ring.

+Table 5.1 Camera Pan-Tilt settings per ring.
+Image field of view 62.9° horizontal, 37° vertical.
+Images captured as JPEG file format.